odoo/o-spreadsheet/doc/add_plugin.md

   // Command handling
   // ---------------------------------------------------------------------
   allowDispatch(cmd) {
-    // every plugin are called for every command, only process the commands that is interresting for this plugin switch (cmd.type) {
+    // every plugin are called for every command, only process the commands that is interesting for this plugin switch (cmd.type) {
       case "DO_SOMETHING":
         if (cmd.toPutInFirstProp === "bla") {